 It is an aromatic lamb dish of Persian origin and stands as one of the best signature dishes of the state of Jammu and Kashmir.
 The dish is ideally enjoyed with steaming hot white rice.

 It is a common and much-loved dish of Bihar, served for breakfast or as a tea-time snack and sometimes even for lunch with dal.
-Litti is often stuffed with seasoned fried gram flour powder and baked on coal or in an oven, and chokha is a mashed vegetable, usually prepared with potatoes, tomatoes, and eggplant.
+People often stuff Litti with seasoned fried gram flour powder and bake it on coal or in an oven, while chokha consists of mashed vegetables, typically including potatoes, tomatoes, and eggplant.

 It is a regional classic dessert from the state of West Bengal.
 These are delicate cottage cheese dumplings, soaked in sugar syrup.

 It is a form of biryani, from Karnataka.
-It was originated after blending Mughlai and Iranian cuisine in the kitchens of the Nizam.
+Chefs in the Nizam’s kitchens originated it by blending Mughlai and Iranian cuisine.
 It is usually served with dahi chutney and a green chilli curry.

 It is a vegetarian food item that originates from Gujarat.
-It is made with gram flour and usually steamed.
-Dhokla can be eaten for breakfast, as the main course, or as a snack.
+Made with gram flour and usually steamed, people can eat Dhokla for breakfast, as the main course, or as a snack.
 It is often served with tamarind chutney or green coriander or mint chutney.

 It is a traditional Rajasthani treat.
 It is served with a spicy dal, the sweet churma along with deep-fried crunchy baatis.

 The most popular dish from Punjab is served with homemade white butter.
-Sarson ka saag is made from mustard green leaves and Makki ki roti is maize flour flatbread.
-It is often eaten for lunch and dinner.
+Mustard green leaves make Sarson ka saag, and maize flour flatbread is used for Makki ki roti.
+People often eat it for lunch and dinner.
 It is the most wanted dish, especially in winters.

 It is a famous hot and spicy Goan dish.
-Vindaloo is mainly served with rice, pav or rotis depend on the taste of the eater.
+The eater’s taste determines whether Vindaloo is mainly served with rice, pav, or rotis.
 Goa has various takes on vindaloo.

 Chaat refers to a delicious savoury snack.
-It is typically served at a roadside food stall or food carts.
+Roadside food stalls or food carts typically serve it.
 Most chaats originated in parts of utter Pradesh.
 The chaat specialties vary from city to city.
 Some popular chaat items are pani-puri, aloo tikki, dahi vada and sev puri.

 It is a popular dish in Orissa and Assam.
 It is basically rice pastry with different variations such as til pitha (sesame seeds stuffed pitha) and nariyal pitha (shredded coconut-filled pitha).